Meet Kylie Twyford

 Internationally, Dr Twyford was the World Association of Cooperative Education (WACE) International Research Community Regional Vice-Chair for the Asia and Pacific region from 2013 to 2016, prior to moving to her current position of Chair of Communications in mid-2016.
 Dr Twyford has also been on the WACE International Review Team since 2012, and the WACE International Advisory Committee since 2014.
-Nationally, Dr Twyford has been an active member of Australian Collaborative Education Network (ACEN) since 2012 and, at a state level, as a member of the ACEN NSW/ACT state chapter executive committee.
+Nationally, Dr Twyford has been an active member of Australian Collaborative Education Network (ACEN) since 2012 and, at a state level, is currently Deputy Chair of the ACEN NSW/ACT state chapter executive committee.

 Prior to Dr Twyford’s involvement in the WIL sector, she was a Senior Research Associate, managing a $1.314M Australian Research Council Linkage project in partnership with industry on Interactive Distance Learning (IDL) in NSW and the NT.
 This experience led to collaborative research between UON, The University of South Pacific and the technology provider to explore the implementation of IDL in the South Pacific.

 In addition to Dr Twyford’s doctoral thesis, ‘Student retention in distance education using on-line communication’, her publications include book chapters, refereed journal articles, and conference papers, including presentations on WIL in the USA, Turkey, South Africa, and Sweden.